-Issuers subject to these rules would be required to file resource extraction payments disclosures in tabular format on Form SD and in an XBRL annex no later than 150 days after the end of its fiscal year.
-If the current timetable is met and the final rule is adopted in June 2016, an issuer would have to file its first resource extraction payment report by no earlier than February 2018 for the fiscal years ending on or after September 30, 2017.173 reason to believe that its necessary conflict minerals may have originated in the DRC or an adjoining country and may not have come from recycled or scrap sources and the information it gathered as a result of their required due diligence failed to clarify the conflict minerals' country of origin, whether the conflict minerals financed or benefited armed groups in those countries, or whether the conflict minerals came from recycled or scrap sources.
+The term may be used if a smaller reporting company is unable to determine that their minerals meet the statutory definition of "DRC conflict free" for one of two reasons: (1) The issuer is unable to determine if its conflict minerals financed or benefited armed groups in the DRC or an adjoining country, or (2) the issuer had a reason to believe that its necessary conflict minerals may have originated in the DRC or an adjoining country and may not have come from recycled or scrap sources and the information it gathered as a result of their required due diligence failed to clarify the conflict minerals' country of origin, whether the conflict minerals financed or benefited armed groups in those countries, or whether the conflict minerals came from recycled or scrap sources.
 These issuers are still required to file a Conflict Minerals Report describing their due diligence, and must additionally describe the steps they have taken or will take, if any, since the end of the period covered in their most recent prior Conflict Minerals Report, to mitigate the risk that their necessary conflict minerals benefit armed groups, including any steps to improve their due diligence.
 See SEC Release No. 34-67716 (Aug.
 22, 2012).